 Conservation of Blandford Railway Arches, on the edge of the Blandford Conservation Area.

 The Somerset and Dorset Joint Railway from Bath in north-east Somerset to Poole closed in 1969.
 The derelict arches are all that remain of the viaduct crossing the floodplain of the River Stour.
-These arches stood as a monument to the railway but served no particularly purpose.
+These arches stood as a monument to the railway but served no particular purpose.
 Due to their dangerous condition they had to be fenced off from the public.

 Director, Phil Easton’s connection with the arches goes back to his travelling on the steam railway as a schoolboy.
 It was natural for WDA to take on the conservation of the arches as a Pro Bono Corporate Social Responsibility (CRS) project on behalf of the community.
 The work consisted of stabilising damaged brickwork, creating a staircase access, providing railings and levelling the track bed.
 This has created a public view point, open daily, enabling visitors to look out over the wildlife of the river and water meadows.